FertigLab/CoGAPSGuide/optiona.md

 <strong>Timing: 20-30 min</strong>

 13 .
-We will first load the saved result file, which can be your own NMF result generated from the previous step, or the precomputed one supplied in our repository:
+We will first **load the saved result file**, which can be your own NMF result generated from the previous step, or the precomputed one supplied in our repository:

 To use precomputed result: